Akira (manga): Conception

-Due to a lack of planning, Otomo had to hastily end Fireball without the finale he wanted and stated, "You could say that Akira was born from the frustration I had about that at the time."
-Not wanting to repeat what happened with that manga, he had the basic plot of Akira outlined from the start in a two-page synopsis and predicted he would finish it in six months.
-However, just like what happened with Domu, new ideas and problems immediately came up and expanded the story gradually as he wrote.
+The story may have drawn inspiration from Alfred Bester's 1953 novel The Demolished Man, which included government oversight of psychic individuals ("Espers"), latent psychic evolution, and the social consequences of extraordinary mental powers.
+Author Mark Schilling's The Encyclopedia of Japanese Pop Culture mentions that Otomo also cited the influence of the 1977 film Star Wars on Akira.
+Both properties feature cinematic ambition and mythic-scale science fiction.

 Mitsuteru Yokoyama's manga series Tetsujin 28-go (1956–1966) had particular influence on Akira, as Otomo wanted to pay homage to the children's manga.
 He explained, "the grand plot for Akira is about an ultimate weapon developed during wartime and found during a more peaceful era.
 So the accidents and story develop around that ultimate weapon.
+If you know Tetsujin 28-go, then this is the same overall plot."
+In addition, the naming conventions of Akira match the characters featured in Tetsujin 28-go: Kaneda shares his name with Yokoyama's protagonist; Colonel Shikishima shares his name with Professor Shikishima of Tetsujin 28-go, while Tetsuo is named after Shikishima's son Tetsuo Shikishima; Akiras Ryūsaku is named after Ryūsaku Murasame.
+In addition, Takashi has a "26" tattooed on his hand which closely resembles the typeface used in Tetsujin 28-go.
+The namesake of the series, Akira, is the 28th in a line of psychics that the government has developed—the same number as Tetsujin-28.

-If you know, Tetsujin 28-go then this is the same overall plot."
-With Akira, Otomo also wanted to depict the later Showa period, including preparations for the Olympics, the rapid economic growth, and the student protests of the 1960s.
+With Akira, Otomo's most ambitious work to date, he wanted to evoke the later Shōwa era, including preparations for the Olympic Games, the country's rapid economic growth, and the student protests of the 1960s.
 "I wanted to recreate the assorted elements that built this era and craft an exciting story that would seem believable enough in reality."
 Otomo said that while there had been post-apocalyptic works before, he could not think of one that depicted an apocalypse in the middle of the story and wanted to do that with Akira.
-Mark Schilling reported that Otomo has also cited influence from the 1977 live-action film Star Wars on his series.